The Daedalus Encounter: Reception

 Reviewing the PC version, Scott Wolf of PC Gamer called it "a sincere attempt to make a program that works both as an interactive movie and game."
 Wolf praised it for its "smooth, beautiful video; variety of gameplay; and plenty of puzzles," but criticized "excessive sit 'n watch segments, and some really dumb dialog."
 He opined, "Ultimately, though, The Daedalus Encounter will still prove too shallow for hardcore gamers whose natural distrust of video may never dissipate, while casual gamers may appreciate the fine cinematics but find the puzzles too frustrating."
 Entertainment Weekly gave the game a B+ and stated, "It seems that most CD-ROM producers still haven't figured out how to combine compelling interactive elements with slick movie-style visuals and storytelling.", citing a lengthy cinematic scene that culminates with an extremely short and basic gameplay sequence.
 However, they appended that "the game's high-tech scenery and foreboding scenario are engrossing enough to lead you through stretches during which you have nothing to do but watch."
 Like Wolf, they noted some "flubbed dialogue and inane plot developments", as well as awkward shifts in point of view.
 Adrian Carmody of Quandary gave it 21/2 stars out of 5, and called it a big improvement over Critical Path, with better acting and "more intelligent gameplay."
 He recommended it to players who enjoyed Entombed, due to the similar gameplay element where every door is locked with a puzzle.
-He praised the hint system and ability to adjust the difficulty at any point, saying it lets the challenge accommodate each player.
+He praised the hint system and ability to adjust the difficulty at any point, stating that it lets the challenge accommodate each player.
 He described the graphics as "superb", praised the acting, and said the dialogue "is clear and neither tacky nor simplistic."
 One drawback he noted is how the save feature does not identify save points.
 Next Generation stated, "Don't let the 'interactive movie' hype thrown you: The Daedalus Encounter is a keeper."
-A review in PC Games commented that "the game's cinematic qualities are by far the strongest of its features" and that the "FMV is some of the best i've seen, not only because of the quality of the digitised footage itself but also because of the high standard for the acting."
+A review in PC Games commented "the game's cinematic qualities are by far the strongest of its features" and that the "FMV is some of the best i've seen, not only because of the quality of the digitised footage itself but also because of the high standard for the acting."
 The review went on to state that "it isn't really a game [...] if you want a decent arcade style blaster you won't find it here, nor are there any meaty adventure sections to sink your teeth into." as well as noting the great difficulty of the games puzzles.